Imperssonator/GTFiber-Mac/README.md

 # GTFiber-Mac
 This is the public-facing repository for the Mac OS version of GTFiber.
-GTFiber is an open source program for automated quantitative analysis of images of fibrillar microstructures.
+GTFiber is an open source program for automated quantitative analysis of images of fibrillar microstructures, detailed in [Chemistry of Materials](http://pubs.acs.org/doi/abs/10.1021/acs.chemmater.6b01825).
 See the below examples of its application to MicroCT, SEM, and TEM.

 ![Imgur](http://i.imgur.com/skufC9e.png)